orcnog/orcnog-card-viewer/README.md

 ## View a Card
 1. Replace 'Deck of Many Things' with name of a deck in your world.
 2. Replace 'Gem' with the name of a card in the deck or the UID.
-3. set faceDown to true and the card will shown flipped.
+3. Flip the card in its stack and the card will be shown flipped.
+4. Flip the card in the viewer, and the card is flipped in its stack.
-4. If you set share to true, everyone logged in FVTT will see the card.
+5. If you set share to true, everyone logged in FVTT will see the card.

 ```
 // Peeks at a card, but does not draw and discard it.

 let deckName = 'Deck of Many Things';
 let card = 'Gem'; // card name or ID
-let faceDown = true;
 let whisper = false;
 let share = false;

 OrcnogFancyCardDealer({
    deckName: deckName,
-}).view(card, faceDown, whisper, share);
+}).view(card, whisper, share);
 ```

 ## View Any Image as a Card